Erich Ludendorff: Command in the East

 On 16 March 1916, the Russians, now with adequate supplies of cannons and shells, attacked parts of the new German defenses, intending to penetrate at two points and then to pocket the defenders.
 They attacked almost daily until the end of the month, but the Lake Naroch Offensive failed, "choked in swamp and blood".

 The Russians did better attacking the Austro-Hungarians in the south; the Brusilov Offensive cracked their lines with a well-prepared surprise wide-front attack led by well-schooled assault troops.
 The breakthrough was finally stemmed by Austro-Hungarian troops recalled from Italy stiffened with German advisers and reserves.
 In July, Russian attacks on the Germans in the north were beaten back.
-On 27 July 1916, Hindenburg was given command of all troops on the Eastern Front from the Baltic to Brody in the Ukraine.
+On 27 July 1916, Hindenburg was given command of all troops on the Eastern Front from the Baltic to Brody in Ukraine.
 Ludendorff and Hindenburg visited their new command on a special train, and then set up headquarters in Brest-Litovsk.
 By August 1916 their front was holding everywhere.